hamzaabdulwahab/bonjou-terminal/HELP.md

 ## Finding Users in Other Labs

-Bonjou automatically scans nearby subnets (192.168.1-20.x) when it starts.
-Users in other labs should appear in `@users` within a few seconds.
+Bonjou automatically scans all subnets when it starts.
+It detects your network (10.x.x.x or 192.168.x.x) and scans accordingly.
+Users in other labs should appear in `@users` within 2-3 minutes.

 **If someone is not showing up:**